blade32232/blade32232web/docs/md/docs/flyfly/windowmenus.md

    M-sequences (or maximum-length sequences) offer a way to generate a pseudo-random sequence of values.
 In FlyFly, the user can specify that the values of the current row should be taken from an m-sequence containing either 2 or 3 equally spaced values.
 The two edit boxes on the Stimulus Window define the range of values, in conjunction with the “Base value” box in the subsequent m-sequence dialog window.
 The left box defines the central value of the m-sequence (we can call it C), and the second box defines the spacing between values (call it s).
 If “Base value” is equal to 2, a binary m-sequence is generated, and all values will be either C+s or C-s.
 If “Base value” is equal to 3, the sequence is ternary, and C will also be one of the possible values

    Examples:
-   Set left and right box to 0.5 and 0.5, and Base value to 2, to generate an m-sequence of 0s and 1s.
+   Set the left and right box to 0.5 and 0.5 and Base value to 2, to generate an m-sequence of 0s and 1s.
-   Set left box to 0, right box to 1, Base value to 3, to generate a sequence made up of -1, 0 and 1.
+   Set the left box to 0, the right box to 1 and Base value to 3, to generate a sequence made up of -1, 0 and 1.

    It is possible to specify additional details of the exact m-sequence to use, by modifying the other 3 values in the m-sequence dialog box, but detailing how this works falls outside the scope of this manual.
 The user should consult appropriate references on how m-sequences work before using them.
 TODO: eventually we will write something more here.
 Review/methods paper by Aptekar and Frye?